ALL courses are entirely taught in English.

 No, you can’t and even if your Bachelor’s degree is a 4 or 5 year program as it is the case in some countries.
 You MUST apply for the M1.

-See the pre-requisites in the application page for more details.
+See the « pre-requisites and eligibility » section on the application page for more details.

 Yes, you can.
 The earlier you apply, the better it is.

 You can apply ahead of time and explain in your application that you will be sending the last transcripts when you get them.
 If your application is competitive enough, you can be interviewed and receive a positive reply.
 In the letter you will receive, it will be mentioned that you are authorized to enroll into our program provided that you validate your current degree at the end of the schoolyear.
 Of course, you will then need to send us the proof of validation as soon as possible.

 There are no minimum GPA/grade requirements.
 Your application must be competitive enough for you to be pre-selected for an interview (in person or via Skype).
 The keys to be authorized to enroll in our program are excellence, motivation and compatibility of your professional plans.

 No, you don’t.
 ALL courses are taught in English.
 You do not have to attach a French language certificate to your application.
 Foreign students will be offered optional weekly French classes.

 Your level of English should be good enough so you can actually understand what is said during classes.
 Level C1 or equivalent is required.